 Engine or Motor Ventilation and Ducting

 For the ventilation of motors or engines in facilities or transportation applications (locomotives and railcars) rugged, flexible ducting is integral to the solution.
 Dynatect’s bellows / ducts/ motor-boots can be designed with materials available to meet regulatory compliance for flame, smoke, and toxicity (NFPA 130, EN45545)

 Dynatect shade rollers are custom-made protective roll-up covers for machine guarding, consisting of coated or uncoated textile material attached to an industrial spring roller.
 Metal housing can be added to protect the roll-up mechanism.
-Shade rollers are a simple and cost-effective solution for involuntary contact with machine components and protection against UV light or occasional liquid and debris.
+Shade rollers are a simple and cost-effective solution for involuntary contact with machine components.